vatesfr/xen-orchestra/@vates/task/README.md

 import { Task } from '@vates/task'

 const task = new Task({
-  // data in this object will be sent along the *start* event
+  // this object will be sent in the *start* event
-  //
-  // property names should be chosen as not to clash with properties used by `Task` or `combineEvents`
-  data: {
+  properties: {
     name: 'my task',
   },